nrabins/local-storage-comments/README.md

 <script>new CommentSection(document.getElementById('my-comments-section'));</script>
 ```

 The text in parentheses on the 2nd line is a ID selector for the comments container element.
-If your slideshow container has the class name `"my-comments-section"`, you would use `'.my-comments-section'` for the part in parentheses.
+If your comments section container has the class name `"my-comments-section"`, you would use `'.my-comments-section'` for the part in parentheses.

 Optionally, you can provide a second parameter to specify the localStorage key associated with this comment section.
 This is useful if you wish to have comment sections on multiple pages.